 - Carbon monoxide detectors in working order

-As the tenant approves each item, place a checkmark next to it.
-Then have the tenant sign and date the bottom of the form acknowledging their agreement that the property is in good, habitable condition.
+The tenant should then sign and date the bottom of the move in checklist to acknowledge that they agree that the property is in good, habitable condition.
 If there are any known defects, such as a large scratch in the hardwood floor in the living room, they should be noted here.

-Notify the tenant of the annual interest accumulated on their security deposit (if applicable in your state).
+In addition, certain states require landlords to notify the tenant of the annual interest accumulated on their security deposit.
+Check your state laws.

 For example, they should remove all trash, leave the property broom swept clean and should return the keys to you, the property manager or the building superintendent.

-Realize That Your Tenant Does Have the Ability to Contest Any Money You Have Kept
+Tenant Does Have Right to Contest Any Money You Have Kept

 The tenant can file a claim in small claims court to try and recover the money.
 If you have not followed the laws of your state, county, or city exactly, they may be able to take back the security deposit, even if you were otherwise entitled to keep it.
 For example, in some states, if you did not notify a tenant in writing of the bank name, address, and interest rate at which their security deposit was held, you may not be allowed to keep any money owed to you.